We look at how to identify your adoption champions and help them encourage the use of new tech in your firm

 1) Success-oriented

-Good adoption champions need to be able to understand the needs of relevant stakeholders – e.g. leadership, users, third-party users, and the vendor.
+Good adoption champions need to understand the needs of relevant stakeholders – such as leadership, users, third-party users, and the vendor.
 They also need to be committed and motivated to see results from their efforts.

 2) Technologically-savvy